son-n-pham/GATE_Writing/writings/021_shed/prompt_from_image.md

 # Image Writing Prompt

 {
-  "description": "I see an illustration of a backyard at dusk, with a person emerging from a shed.
-The sky is a deep blue, transitioning to lighter hues towards the horizon.
-There are wispy clouds and a crescent moon.
-In the distance, a fantastical city with spires and arches is depicted, seemingly floating in the clouds.
-In the foreground, there's a wooden fence enclosing the yard, and a green lawn with a few scattered objects like a gold chalice, a sword stuck in the ground, gold coins, and a necklace.
-A brown dog is walking towards the right of the image, near a doghouse and a dog bowl.
-A person in jeans and a light top is exiting the opened door of a shed.
-The shed is made of weathered wood and has a simple design.
-There are two tall green evergreen trees next to the left fence.", "elements": {
+  "description": "The image depicts a backyard scene at dusk or early evening.
+The sky is a gradient of blues, with lighter hues near the horizon and darker shades towards the top, along with stylized clouds that look almost like brush strokes.
+A crescent moon is visible in the sky.
+In the background, there's a fantastical, almost ethereal cityscape with spires and domes, giving a dreamlike quality to the scene.
+A long bridge connects the city to the foreground.
+In the midground, there is a wooden fence surrounding the yard.
+Two tall, dark green, conifer trees stand out against the lighter sky.
+In the foreground, a small wooden shed with an open door is prominent.
+A person is entering or exiting the shed.
+A dog is walking towards the right.
+Near the center of the foreground is a sword sticking upright in the ground, and a golden cup has fallen over.
+Some gold coins and a green necklace are also visible scattered around.
+There's also a dog bowl and a dog house on the right side.", "elements": {
     "main_elements": [
+      "sky",
+      "cityscape",
+      "bridge",
+      "fence",
+       "trees",
+       "shed",
        "person",
-      "shed",
        "dog",
-      "doghouse",
-      "fence",
         "sword",
-       "chalice",
+        "cup",
         "coins",
         "necklace",
-      "fantasy_city",
-      "sky",
-      "moon"
+         "dog bowl",
+        "dog house"
     ],
      "colors": [
       "blue",
        "green",
+        "gold",
          "brown",
-      "white",
-       "gold"
+         "gray",
+           "white"
       ],
     "subjects": [
+        "fantasy elements",
          "backyard",
-      "fantasy",
-      "adventure"
+        "mystery or quest"
     ],
     "text": null
    },
-  "writing_task": {
-    "requirements": "The writing task requires students to create a story based on this image, incorporating the elements present.
-They can choose the genre, but the setting and objects provide a lot of fantasy, mistery and adventure suggestions.
-It could be a quest, a discovery, a secret entrance, an escape, or a portal to another realm.
-Students need to build a narrative around the person coming out of the shed and why those objects are on the floor in a normal backyard with a doghouse.", "suggested_themes": ["fantasy","adventure", "mystery", "quest", "discovery","magic", "portal"] },
-  "prompt_summary": "This image serves as a prompt by blending a normal backyard scene with elements of fantasy.
-The juxtaposition of the ordinary shed and fence with the magical city and scattered treasure creates a sense of mystery and intrigue, encouraging students to craft a narrative that bridges the two worlds.
-The presence of a person, a dog, and unusual objects provides a starting point for a story about exploration and adventure, making it perfect to encourage creativity and imagination."
+    "writing_task_requirements": "The image suggests a narrative or storytelling writing task.
+Students could be asked to create a story around the discovery of the magical items in the backyard, the appearance of the fantastical city, or why a person is entering/exiting the shed.
+Students could also consider the dog's role in this scene.
+A story could be developed around how the backyard got in this state and what is going to happen next.", "prompt_summary": "The image combines ordinary backyard elements with fantastical and mysterious ones, creating a sense of wonder and inviting narrative exploration.
+This contrast between the mundane and the magical makes it a strong writing prompt.
+The elements in the picture invite a story or narrative about discovery, adventure, or the blurring of reality and fantasy."
 }